changli3/guacamole-aws-cloudformation/README.md

-I have a standalone Guacamole Server which use local mysql as authentication and authorization source.
-And a cluster with Autoscaled Guacamole Servers and RDS on the backend.
+I have set up a standalone Guacamole Server which use local mysql as authentication and authorization source and a cluster with Autoscaled Guacamole Servers and RDS on the backend.
 While this works for a lot people but not us since we need to support SAML/PIV authentication.
 ![Guacamole Cluster](https://raw.githubusercontent.com/changli3/guacamole-aws-cloudformation/master/cluster.JPG "Guacamole Cluster")

 ## Launch Standalone Guacamole Server